oleg-putseiko/eslint-config-woofmeow/README.md

 > Includes presets `base-legacy` and `import-legacy`

-### Import preset for Feature Sliced Design
+### Import preset for Feature-Sliced Design

-Related to [Feature Sliced Design](https://feature-sliced.design/) up to v2.x.x.
+This preset includes a configuration specific to Feature-Sliced Design imports.
+Related to [Feature-Sliced Design](https://feature-sliced.design/) up to v2.x.x.

 To include this preset in your ESLint configuration, add it as an extension: